munificent/ui-as-code/in-progress/parameter-freedom.md

     1. If the argument the parameter is bound to is a spread argument, throw an error.
 You cannot spread to non-rest parameters.

-    1. If the argument's type is not assignable to the parameter's type, throw an error.
+    1. If the argument's type is not a subtype of the parameter's type, throw an error. *This can only fail on dynamic invocations.
+In static calls, the argument type will either be a subtype or a previously-inserted implicit downcast will have failed.*

 1. If there is a rest parameter: